Helping achieve the eight Millennium Development Goals

 Vaccines benefit women's health.

-- GAVI-supported maternal neonatal tetanus vaccines help to protect newborns and their mothers against death.
+- GAVI-supported maternal neonatal tetanus vaccines have helped to protect the lives of over 40 million women and their newborns.

 MDG 6: combat HIV/AIDS, malaria and other diseases